oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/platforms/environments.md

 WebLogic Server and the WebLogic Kubernetes Operator are certified and supported on Oracle Linux Cloud Native Environment:
 - Operator v2.6.0 is certified on OLCNE 1.1 and v3.2.5 is certified on OLCNE 1.3.
 - Operator v3.2.5 provides certified support of OLCNE 1.3 with Kubernetes 1.20.6 and CRI-O 1.20.2.
+- Operator v3.4.4 is certified for use on Oracle Cloud Native Environment 1.5 with Kubernetes 1.24.5.

 #### Oracle Private Cloud Appliance (PCA) and Oracle Private Cloud at Customer (OPCC)